 The nearest air terminal:

-How to get there: Stobi is located in the center of the Republic of Macedonia.
-It can be easily accessed by: 1. bus or car on the highway E-75 (from Athens, Greece to Belgrade, Serbia and Central Europe across Macedonia) - the highway exit STOBI is just in front of the site's entrance; 2. catching a bus/train from Skopje (Macedonia), Thessaloniki (Greece) - the stop is at Gradsko (5 km. away from Stobi), from there participants/visitors could get a taxi to Stobi or request a free pick-up available from 9.00 am to 7.00 pm on the arrival day (please ask for details); 3. from neighboring towns of Negotino (15 km) and Kavadartsi (20 km) participants could get on a bus to Gradsko or on a taxi directly to Stobi.
+How to get there: Stobi is located in the center of the Republic of North Macedonia.
+It can be easily accessed by: 1. bus or car on the highway E-75 (from Athens, Greece to Belgrade, Serbia and Central Europe across North Macedonia) - the highway exit STOBI is just in front of the site's entrance; 2. catching a bus/train from Skopje (North Macedonia), Thessaloniki (Greece) - the stop is at Gradsko (5 km. away from Stobi), from there participants/visitors could get a taxi to Stobi or request a free pick-up available from 9.00 am to 7.00 pm on the arrival day (please ask for details); 3. from neighboring towns of Negotino (15 km) and Kavadartsi (20 km) participants could get on a bus to Gradsko or on a taxi directly to Stobi.

 Travel between the field school projects in the Pack: Stobi - Sozopol

-Stobi, Macedonia is located about 700 km/430 mi from Sozopol, Bulgaria.
+Stobi, North Macedonia is located about 700 km/430 mi from Sozopol, Bulgaria.
 The latter can be reached by: